 Summer is the season where the warm sun ripens fruit and plants grow vigorously.
 To ensure a sustained supply of food, make successive plantings and sowings of edible summer crops.
 Remove spent blooms from roses, perennials and annuals to prolong flowering.
 Prune shrubs once flowering has ceased.
 Stone fruit trees should be pruned once harvest is complete.
 If watering is required in dry periods, apply occasional deep applications rather than light sprinklings.
 February is the main month for planting spring bulbs.

 Read the in-depth Summer tasks for December, January and February.

 Continue to harvest the last of the summer crops.
 When spent crops are removed, add them to the compost heap.
 Autumn is a good time to collect seed from annuals and edibles, and for planting, dividing and replanting, pruning and cutting back shrubs and trees.
 Lime can be added to garden beds.
 April is the main month for planting winter annuals and edibles.

 Read the in-depth Autumn tasks for March, April and May.

 Winter (June - August)

 Early winter is the main time for dividing and replanting perennials.
-Most field-grown deciduous trees, shrubs, roses and fruit trees become available in winter.
+Most field-grown deciduous trees, shrubs, roses and fruit trees become available to purchase in winter.
 Prune roses in July.
 Shift frost-sensitive pot plants to a sheltered place.
-This is the best time for transplanting.
+Winter is the best time for transplanting.